 The TA9 and TA11 designators were originally reversed but it made sense that the four-engined version should carry the designator with a 4 in it, so the A340 four-engined airliner came into being.
 The TA9 and TA11 become the A330 and A340 program which was officially announced by Airbus in Munich on 27 January 1986, when they called for interest for a launch customer.
 In May of that year, they sent sales proposals to 5 major airlines for both types.

-Whilst general specifications had been decided upon, specific design fine tuning was still ongoing, some of those ideas were feasible while others were not.
+Whilst general specifications had been decided upon, specific design fine-tuning was still ongoing, some of those ideas were feasible while others were not.
 For example; Airbus looked into a variable shaped wing that would change to an optimum camber shape dependent on the phase of flight the aircraft was in.
 This would have produced a 2% improvement in fuel economy but was dropped as it was too hard to develop.

 …..Airbus looked into a variable shaped wing that would change to an optimum camber shape..

 The first flight of the A340 was on 21 October 1991 and was done by the initial variant the A340 300.
 Six aircraft then began a 2,000-hour rigorous test program which culminated in certification for the type given by the J.A.A.
-(Joint Aviation Authority – Europe) in 22 December 1992 and the F.A.A.
+(Joint Aviation Authority – Europe) on 22 December 1992 and the F.A.A.
 (Federal Aviation Authority – U.S.A.) on 27 May 1993.

-At the Paris airshow of 1993, Airbus pulled off a show case stunt with an A340 200 called World Ranger.
-With extra fuel tanks and 22 people on board the aircraft lifted off just before lunch at 11:58 on 16 June 1993 and flew non-stop to Auckland, New Zealand, where it refueled and flew straight back to Paris where it arrived in time for lunch to days later with a flying time of 48 hours and 22 minutes.
+At the Paris airshow of 1993, Airbus pulled off a showcase stunt with an A340 200 called World Ranger.
+With extra fuel tanks and 22 people on board the aircraft lifted off just before lunch at 11:58 on 16 June 1993 and flew non-stop to Auckland, New Zealand, where it refuelled and flew straight back to Paris where it arrived in time for lunch to days later with a flying time of 48 hours and 22 minutes.
 The flight broke 6 world records, including the longest non-stop flight by an airliner at 19,277 km (10,409 nm).
 This record stood for 12 years until broken by a Boeing 777 200LR in November 2005 for a Hong Kong to London flight of 21,602 km (11,664 nm).

-Below is a time line of events taking us through the life cycle of the A340.
+Below is a timeline of events taking us through the life cycle of the A340.